sergioengineer/next-manifest/README.md

 So, if you call
 `Test("test")`
 You'll get an exception telling you that you are trying to redirect the user to a route which **collides** with one of higher priority.

+## Usage

+`yarn next-manifest`

+A folder can also be provided where the genereted routeManifest.js will be saved to.

+`yarn next-manifest --out="manifestFolder"`

+Next manifest can also run with --watch flag.

+`yarn next-manifest --out="manifestFolder" --watch`

+##

+Collision detection is disabled by default when NODE_ENV is set to **"production"**;